 This paper provides details about the security measures of Webex Meetings and its underlying infrastructure to help you with an important part of your investment decision.

-This paper describes the security features of Webex applications and related services.
-It discusses the tools, processes, and engineering that help customers confidently collaborate on the Webex Meetings platform.
+This paper describes the security features of Webex Meetings Suite.
+It discusses the tools, processes, and engineering that help customers confidently collaborate on Webex.

 ● Webex Meetings